khaledalmaarii/HackTricks-wiki/forensics/basic-forensic-methodology/specific-software-file-type-tricks/local-cloud-storage.md

 * **Host\_id: Hash** used to authenticate to the cloud.
 This can only be revoked from the web.
 * **Root\_ns**: User identifier

-The **`filecache.db`** database contains information about all the files and folders synchronized with Dropbox.
+**`filecache.db`** database contains information about all the files and folders synchronized with Dropbox.
 The table `File_journal` is the one with more useful information:

 * **Server\_path**: Path where the file is located inside the server (this path is preceded by the `host_id` of the client).
 * **local\_sjid**: Version of the file